SQream/sqream_docs/connecting_to_blue/python/index.rst

 Installing the Python Connector
 ===============================

 The Python connector is installed via ``pip``, the Python package manager and installer.
-It is available for download via `PyPi <https://pypi.org/project/pysqream-blue/>`_.
+It is available for download via `pysqream-blue <https://pypi.org/project/pysqream-blue/>`_.
 We recommend upgrading to the latest version of ``pip`` before installing.

 Upgrading ``pip``
 -----------------